IDAES/idaes-pse/docs/dmf/dmf-cli.rst

 dmf init usage
 ^^^^^^^^^^^^^^
-In the following examples, the current working directory is set to ``/home/myuser``.
+.. note:: In the following examples, the current working directory is
+          set to ``/home/myuser``.

 This command sets a value in the user-global configuration file in ``.dmf``, in the user's home directory, so that all other dmf